BroadcomMFD/bridge-for-git-explorer/README.md

 Bridge for Git Explorer supports reading a global team configuration (team config) file.
 Usually, a system administrator or team leader generates a team config file that contains information about the profiles you need to access certain services, such as Endevor and Bridge for Git.
 You can use global team configs with your team members to share information about your Endevor connections and Bridge for Git server.
 For more information about team config, see [Using Team Profiles](https://docs.zowe.org/stable/user-guide/cli-using-using-team-profiles) on Zowe Docs.

 As an application developer, you can obtain a shared global configuration file from your system administrator and use the file to access shared systems.
-As a system administrator, you need to have [Zowe CLI 7.2.1](https://docs.zowe.org/stable/user-guide/cli-installcli) or higher on your workstation before you create a team configuration file.
+As a system administrator, you need to have [Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli) on your workstation before you create a team configuration file.

-> **Tip**: You can convert your existing Zowe CLI plug-ins V1 profiles into team configuration files with the `zowe config convert-profiles` command.
-For more information about team config conversion, see [Using Profiles](https://docs.zowe.org/stable/user-guide/cli-using-using-profiles/#important-information-about-team-profiles) on Zowe Docs.

 ## Use Cases